Middleton Place – Charleston, South Carolina

 Following the death of Henry Middleton in 1846, the estate was inherited by Henry’s son, Williams.
 Williams Middleton was more interested in agriculture than politics and focused on cultivating rice at Middleton Place.
 He is responsible for adding the rice mill in 1851 to aid in production.
 Prior to this time-saving addition to the processing of rice, slaves manually performed the laborious tasks of preparing the product for shipment.

 Williams also built the slave chapel in 1850 above the existing spring house, which was built in the eighteenth century.
-The building was positioned over a cool spring and refrigerated dairy products on the estate; meat was typically cured.
+The building was positioned over a cool spring and refrigerated dairy products on the estate; meats were cured.
 A signer of the Ordinance of Secession, Williams Middleton restored and moved into the gentleman’s quarters following the burning of the main house.
 Amazingly, the structure also survived the Great Earthquake of 1886, despite the event’s epicenter originating close to – some say even on – the property.
 The brick walls of the main house and north wing that precariously stood following the Civil War were brought to rubble during the disaster.
 The steps of the main house along with its ruins and the ruins of the north wing remain.

 Middleton Place fell into the ownership of Williams Middleton’s daughter, Elizabeth (Lilly), following his death in 1883.
 Upon her death, Lilly left the estate to her cousin, J.J.
 Pringle Smith.
 Smith and his wife, Heningham, restored the property in the 1920s and opened the gardens to the public.
 During this time they resided in the south wing.
 In the 1960s Middleton Place was left to the Smiths’ grandson, Charles Duell.
-Duell established the Middleton Place Foundation in 1974 to ensure the protection for the property, which was designated a National Historic Landmark in 1972.
+Duell established the Middleton Place Foundation in 1974 to ensure the protection of the property, which was designated a National Historic Landmark in 1972.
 Duell remains president of the foundation and is also responsible for hosting periodic reunions of Middleton descendants as well as descendants of Middleton slaves, many of whom took the Middleton name following Emancipation.

 Reflections on Middleton Place